Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 ## Exploring the Mobile App Sample

-The sample mobile app, located in the *Sample_MobileApp_ProtobufNet* project, demonstrates how you can connect a client-facing application with a middle-ware application using gRPC.
+The sample mobile app, located in the *Sample_MobileApp_ProtobufNet* project, demonstrates how you can connect a client-facing application with a middleware application using gRPC.
 The mobile app sends text, entered by a user, to the *Sample_AspNetCore_ProtobufNet* project.